bigcommerce/sass-style-guide/README.md

 <a name="componentName"></a>
 #### ComponentName

-The component's name must be written in camel case.
+The component’s name must be written in camel case.
 Use class names that are as short as possible but as long as necessary.

 * Example: `.nav` not `.navigation`